-3.1.2 Freedom Of Information and Subject Access Request compliance
+3.1.2 Freedom Of Information and Subject Access Request compliance within time limit WDGLL has the subject

 - There has been an increase in FOIs completed on time by 5 percentage points - There has been an increase of 34% (33) in FOIs closed and an increase of 76% (13) in FOIs closed within 20 days. - Open FOIs decreased by 32% (57); the third consecutive month of a reduction in volumes.